-Today’s blog post is the third in our series of ‘Meet the Team’ posts hoping to give you an insight into those working as part of the CeraCon Ltd team.
+Today’s blog post is the fourth in our series of ‘Meet the Team’ posts hoping to give you an insight into those working as part of the CeraCon Ltd team.
 This week is our Production Manager Chris Mason’s turn at answering some questions about CeraCon, his role and his life outside of work.

 What does your day to day role look like at CeraCon?